wearenolte/lean-theme/README.md

 ```bash
 MyModule/MyModule.php
 ```
-Note that your class should have the same name as your directory, also the `Lean Theme Loader` is going to look for an `init` method, make sure your this method has the following visibility and variable of scope:
+Note that your class should have the same name as your directory, also the `Lean Theme Loader` is going to check for an optional `init` method, make sure your this method has the following visibility and variable of scope:
 ```bash
 public
 static